Excel VBA ThisWorkbook

 When you run the code manually or using the F5 key then, the above code will show the workbook name in the message box in VBA.

 Instead of using the word “This Workbook” we can use variables to set the workbook reference and even reduce the length of the code drastically in VBA.
-For an example look at the below code first.
+For example, look at the below code first.

 Sub TWB_Example2() ThisWorkbook.Activate ThisWorkbook.Worksheets("Sheet1").Activate ThisWorkbook.Save ThisWorkbook.Close ThisWorkbook.SaveAs End Sub